-If you want to discover new breweries in the Pikes Peak area, check out the Colorado Springs Crafts and Drafts Passport.
+If you want to discover new breweries in the Pikes Peak area, check out the Colorado State Craft Pass.

 Get discounted drinks and free tastings at local breweries, wineries, distilleries, and even specialty coffee roasters.

-Go to crafts.visitcos.com to sign up and get a free pass instantly delivered to your phone via text and email.
+Once you sign up, the pass will be instantly delivered to your phone via text and email.

 There’s no app to download, you just present your phone at a participating venue to get the code and redeem your discounts.